Sa4dUs/cuantotecuestaenchufarlo/README.md

-This is just a simple webpage
+This is my first Django proyect and it is an API based webpage that allows you to know how does your appliance spends